 - FL Studio (option A): Click in "+" to add a track with "VirtualKeyboard", then click in the top left "gears" icon of the track to go to settings, go to "plug settings" (second tab) and select "Output port 1" in the "MIDI" tab.
 Add another track with your synthesizer of choice, go to the track plugin settings and select "Input port 1" int he "MIDI" tab.

-- FL Studio (option B): Alternatively, if you just want to use one track, you can use the "Patcher" to connect "VirtualKeyboard" with your favorite synthesizer using the MIDI output cable.
+- FL Studio (option B): Alternatively, if you just want to use one track, you can use the "Patcher" to connect "VirtualKeyboardMidi" with your favorite synthesizer using the MIDI output cable.

 A few links follow with MIDI songs you can download and play with VirtualKeyboard.

-We recommend:- Piano: Little Lizard (small version of the Salamander Piano) (free but donations are encouraged).
+We recommend:- Piano: Little Lizard (small version of Alexander Holm's Salamander Piano) (free but donations are encouraged).

 - Drums: MF Natural Drumset - Home Page (original page in German) (free but donations are encouraged).